ProjectOpenSea/opensea-js/developerDocs/quick-start.md

 # Installation

-Switching to Node.js version 16 is required for SDK Version 3.0+ and to make sure common crypto dependencies work.
+Node.js version 16 is the minimum required for the SDK.
 Execute `nvm use`, if you have Node Version Manager.

 Then, in your project, run: